 - Follows the established plan of care.

-- Demonstrates knowledge of contraindications/precautions in relation to diagnosis and/or treatment.
+- Demonstrates knowledge of contraindications/precautions in relation to a diagnosis and/or treatment.

-- Completes documentation in accordance with Federal/State regulations, Agency Policy and per professional best practices.
+- Completes documentation in accordance with Federal/State regulations and Agency policy.

-- Documents client’s level of understanding and response to teaching on every visit.
+- Documents client’s level of understanding and response to teaching on each visit.

-- Documents on each visit client’s progress towards goals including barriers that impede progress.
+- Documents client progress toward goals and barriers that impede progress on each visit.

 - Documents at point of care with the completion of the note the same day as the visit.

-Master’s or Doctoral Degree in Speech Language Pathology.
-Certified to practice by American Speech Language and Hearing Association.
-Registered to practice in the state where services are rendered.
-One year of experience under qualified supervision in a hospital or community health setting.
+Graduate of a Physical Therapist Assistant/Occupational Assistant program accredited by the Association.
+Must be licensed in the State of Massachusetts.
+Must be licensed in the state where client services are being rendered.
 Unless otherwise agreed upon by employer, employee must have a valid drivers license.
 Furthermore, employee shall have use of a vehicle during working times and insurance as a driver of that automobile.
-Must be familiar with MS Word, Outlook and Excel.
+Must be familiar with MS Word, Outlook and Excel